 No, it's not cold, and there are bedsheets.
 Take a “sleep bag sheet” if you don't want to use the sheets.

 It is not obligatory but I advise you to do it!

-Nobody took any during our tour, and the local agencies say it’s not necessary.
-There are many unpleasant side effects with these drugs, including diarrhea.
-It’s not great when you go on a 4-day jungle trek.
+Nobody took any during our tour, and the local agencies say it's not necessary.
+There are many unpleasant side effects of these drugs, including diarrhea.
+It's not great when you go on a 4-day jungle trek.

 What are the sunniest months?